You need a step by step guide for buying an RV or Travel Trailer if you want want to be sure what you are doing.

-Be open minded and know what you are looking for and what you definitely want.
+Be open-minded and know what you are looking for and what you definitely want.
 Stay focused on the floor plans and the type of Camper you decided works the best for you.

-Don’t waste time looking at models which are not right for you.
+Don’t waste time looking at models that are not right for you.
 Especially if you go to RV shows, there are so many shiny objects you probably can’t afford or are not the right choice for you.
 So stay focused and check the ones out which will be best for your situation.

 You bought a Camper – now what?